ICTU/quality-time/docs/src/software.md

 ## Test LDAP server

 A test LDAP server with test users is included for development and testing purposes.
 An admin interface (phpldapadmin) is included to administer users in this LDAP server.

+### Health check

+The test LDAP server container currently has no health check.

 ### LDAP users